Horizon Blockchain Games raises $4.5M for blockchain games like Skyweaver

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Horizon Blockchain Games has raised $4.5 million to further develop its blockchain-based gaming ecosystem around games such as Skyweaver.
+Horizon Blockchain Games has raised $4.5 million to further develop its blockchain-based gaming ecosystem for games such as Skyweaver.

-Toronto-based Horizon Blockchain Games views itself as both a game company and a Web3 wallet and platform for blockchain technology.
+The Toronto-based Horizon Blockchain Games views itself as both a game company and a Web3 wallet and platform for blockchain technology.

 The funding comes from Bitkraft Ventures, CMT Digital, The Xchange Company, Khaled Verjee, and Zyshan Kaba.